mcore1976/antispy-jammer/README.md

 There are two versions of the jammer :

 - Obsolete : version A with ATTINY85/Digispark only and audio amplifier TPA3116D2  + 20 transducers.
 This version is a bit audible and may not be preferred by some people.
-Less audible version is with TC4420 / IXDI614PI  ( MOSFET driver chip ) + MOSFET IRFB4115 + transducer + coils.
+Less audible version is with TC4420 / IXDN614PI  ( NON INVERTING MOSFET driver chip ) + MOSFET IRFB4115 + transducer + coils.

 - version B with ATTINY85/Digispark (or RP2040/ESP8266/ESP32)  + AD9833 Signal Generator + audio amplifier TPA3116D2 ( XH-M542 ) / or MOSFET driver chip + 20 transducers + additional components like Coils and Mosfet.
 This version is barely audible and has outstanding jamming capability for newest mobile phones like iPhone.